deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/DetectionData.rst

 Accepted Prediction Format
 --------------------------
-Deepchecks' checks use the `infer_on_batch` function in order to get the predictions of the model in the correct format.
+Deepchecks' checks use the :func:`~deepchecks.vision.DetectionData.infer_on_batch` function in order to get the predictions of the model in the correct format.
 The accepted prediction format is a list of length N containing tensors of shape (B, 6), where N is the number of images, B is the number of bounding boxes detected in the sample and each bounding box is represented by 6
 values: ``[x, y, w, h, confidence, class_id]``.